bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 Linux
 #####

-Many Linux distributions include Bugzilla and its dependencies in their package management systems.
+Some Linux distributions include Bugzilla and its dependencies in their package management systems.
 If you have root access, installing Bugzilla on any Linux system could be as simple as finding the Bugzilla package in the package management application and installing it.
 There may be a small bit of additional configuration required.

-If you are installing the machine from scratch, :ref:`quick-start` may be the best instructions for you.
+If you are installing your machine from scratch, :ref:`quick-start` may be the best instructions for you.

 XXX What's our current position on Debian/Ubuntu packages of Bugzilla?
+Are there any, and are they any good?

+XXX Which versions of RHEL have packages new enough for us to support them?

+XXX What's the right order for all these steps?

 Install Packages
 ================